alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 title: How to calculate weighted average in PostgreSQL like a boss
 ---

-As the title says it all, this post is on how to perform weighted average in SQL, which is not a natively-supported aggregation function like `sum()`, `avg()` and so on.
+As the title says it all, this post is on how to perform weighted average in SQL, which is not a natively-supported aggregation function like `sum()` or `avg()`.
 In order to do so, we will exploit some math and window functions in a cunning 😈, yet logical way 🤓, than trying to pull out a physical solution.

 In normal data engineering, this approach should **not** be preferred as it can be super hard to maintain, not scalable and confusing to other people